programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 public:~ thomasj$ conda env create -f environment.yml -n new_env
 ```

-## Access other Anaconda resources.
+## Access other Anaconda resources

 You can [download a cheatsheet](https://conda.io/docs/_downloads/conda-cheatsheet.pdf) of commonly used commands or access [more detailed usage information](https://conda.io/docs/using/using.html).

-# Jupyter for notebook-based exploratory research.
+# Jupyter for notebook-based exploratory research

 ## What's Jupyter?